Paying and Receiving Child Support

 - Credit card at www.e-childspay.com

 You can check payments 24 hours a day by calling the Interactive Voice Response system (IVR) at 1-800-860-2555.
-To obtain specific case information, users must enter their Social Security Number.
+To obtain specific case information such as credit balance or arrears balance, users must enter their Social Security Number.

 The TDD line (Telecommunications Device for the Deaf) is 1-866-500-3784.
 Parties can also view their accounts and print pay histories at our web portal.